Efficient Lattice Hamiltonian Encoding for the Shortest Vector Problem: Outlook

 \section{Outlook}

 While symmetries are routinely exploited in physics to simplify computational problems, there is the common belief that symmetries of lattices are not beneficial for the shortest vector problem and its variants.
-This might be true even with access to ideal quantum hardware that allows for unlimited growth in qubit number and gate count.
-As long as an increase in quantum resources is an actual bottleneck, however, the present work shows that exploitation of symmetries can provide the gain in efficiency that ultimately makes a problem solvable.
-The risk that lattice-based protocols might be vulnerable to quantum attacks, despite hardware limitations, is an aspect to take into account in the process to determine new standardised cryptographic protocols.
+This might be true even with access to ideal quantum hardware that allows for unlimited scaling of qubit and gate counts.
+As long as an increase in quantum resources is an actual bottleneck, however, the present work shows that the exploitation of symmetries can provide a gain in efficiency that ultimately makes a problem solvable.

-There is a broad spectrum between optimistic and pessimistic expectations on quantum technological developments.
-Even under the most pessimistic perspective that there will be no further advances, the present work suggests an intriguing angle on lattice cryptography, in that the exploitation of symmetries discussed in this work is not strictly limited to quantum mechanical approaches.
-The ability to break down an original SVP problem into several smaller SVP problems is independent of whether solutions are sought by classical or by quantum mechanical means.
+The ability to break down an original SVP problem into several smaller SVP problems is independent of whether solutions are sought by classical or quantum mechanical means.
+The techniques derived in this paper can thus find applications in a broad range of classical lattice-reduction algorithms, such as the Lenstra-Lenstra-Lov\'asz algorithm~\cite{LLL} and its variants.
+Because the proposed framework can be incorporated into both quantum and classical algorithms, it appears particularly promising for hybrid schemes that integrate quantum and classical components.

-The techniques derived in this paper can thus find applications in the full range of classical lattice-reduction algorithms, such as the Lenstra-Lenstra-Lov\'asz algorithm~\cite{LLL} and its variants.
-With the ability to be incorporated into algorithms of both quantum and classical nature, the present approach seems particularly promising for hybrid algorithms that combine quantum and classical components~\cite{PhysRevA.106.022435}.
+The availability of fault-tolerant application-scale quantum (FASQ) devices \cite{EisertPreskill2025} will open a new frontier in scientific computation.
+Efficient encoding of lattice-based models into Hamiltonians is therefore expected to play a central role in quantum numerical methods — such as in materials science and Hubbard-type models in condensed matter physics \cite{Alexeev2024, HaghshenasEtAl2025, Fauseweh2024QuantumManyBodySimulations}.
+This work may therefore serve as a foundation for future developments in the efficient simulation of lattice-based physical models with inherent symmetries.